 - Or, call to arrange for a sample collection technician to visit your location

 - Also, you or your solicitor can contact us to organise a Legal DNA Test for court purposes

 Why choose DNA Clinics?

 - DNA Clinics is a brand partner of Boots

-- Processing of all Legal DNA Tests is in a UK laboratory with UKAS accreditation
+- Processing is performed in a UK laboratory with UKAS accreditation

 - The laboratory is on the MOJ accredited list of laboratories

 - A standard turnaround of only 3-5 days for Legal DNA Test results